coloringchaos/object-fall-16/assignments/project-2.md

 + a formal description / summary of the project (~500 words)
 + ACH in situ (whatever format you chose)
-+ high-quality photos or video of your finished project
++ high-quality photos of the finished object
-+ drawings of the interaction
++ video of your working project
-+ a drawing of your circuit
++ schematic drawing of your circuit (created in Fritzing or EagleCAD)
 + the code for your project

 <br>